codeigniter4/shield/docs/concepts.md

 Shield has a model to handle user persistence.
 Shield calls this the "User Provider" class.
 A default model is provided for you by the `CodeIgniter\Shield\Models\UserModel` class.

 You can use your own model to customize user attributes.
-See [Customizing Shield](./customization.md#custom-user-provider) for details.
+See [Customizing User Provider](./customization/user_provider.md) for details.

 ## User Identities